-Top Michael Jordan Base Cards
+Top Michael Jordan Base Cards to Collect

-Michael Jordan's sophomore offering from Fleer is not nearly as popular or famous as his rookie card from 1986-87 Fleer Basketball but still remains a great option for collectors.
-The print run for this set was much less than the previous year, which helps keep prices up for unopened boxes and cards.
+Michael Jordan's sophomore offering from Fleer is not nearly as popular or famous as his rookie card from '86-87 Fleer, but it still remains a great option for collectors.
+The print run for 1987-88 Fleer Basketball was much lower than the previous year, which helps keep prices up for unopened boxes and cards.
 Like many of the cards from this period, condition plays a huge role in value.
-Gem mint copies of the Michael Jordan base card can reach as high as four figures while ungraded sets can still be found for around $100.
+Gem Mint copies push well into the thousands.

-Despite featuring another stacked rookie card lineup, 1988-89 Fleer did not produce the same magic as 1986-87 Fleer.
+Despite featuring another stacked rookie card lineup, 1988-89 Fleer Basketball did not produce the same magic as 1986-87 Fleer.
 The card design is awkward, at best, and features too many different fonts.
 Also, the image choice for the Michael Jordan base card is bizarre.
-It looks like he is performing a karate move on Kevin Willis, while sneezing.
+It looks like he is performing a karate move on Kevin Willis while sneezing.

 This card is classic "Air Jordan."
 The Michael Jordan craze was sweeping the world as the Chicago Bulls pushed for their first NBA Championship three-peat, and Jordan was the king of the NBA.
 In my opinion, this is one of the best action images of Michael Jordan on any card.

-When he returned to the Chicago during the second half of the 1994-95 season, Jordan took the number 45 jersey for the rest of the season.
-The number 45 jersey was important to him because it was the number worn by his brother, Larry.
+When he returned to the NBA during the second half of the 1994-95 season, Jordan took the number 45 jersey for the rest of the year.
+The #45 jersey was important to him because it was the number worn by his brother, Larry Jordan.
 Michael Jordan also wore number 45 while playing professional baseball.

 Perhaps one of the most intense images of Jordan, 2000-01 Ultimate Collection is limited to 750 copies.
 A simple layout with a gold ribbon down the middle helps draw attention to the image of Michael Jordan, preparing to unload a ferocious dunk.